From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families: Results

 The large number of homologous RR sequences allows us to use \texttt{cobalt} to produce training and test sets that are very distant from each other and yet have well-represented specificity classes.
 In Fig.~\ref{fig:classification PF00072}b we thus show the ROC curves of the different embeddings when the train/test splitting threshold is \texttt{t1}=0.4, again using only 100 labeled training sequences.
-We observe that pLM-based embeddings have a very robust performance, providing AUC scores very close to the case \texttt{t1}$=0.7$.
-On the contrary, the simpler MSA- and RBM-based embeddings show strongly reduced AUC scores, signaling their incapacity to generalize functional annotations to distant but homologous sequences.
-In Fig.~\ref{fig:classification PF00072}c we show the F1 scores of each method for different numbers of training sequences.
-Also from this plot, we see that the predictions based on pLM embeddings are more robust, because they are much less affected by the number of training sequences used for training.
+As expected, we observe a general degradation in the prediction accuracy compared to the case with \texttt{t1}=0.7, with ROC AUC decreasing from $\sim0.96$ to $\sim0.84$ in the best case represented by the RBM embedding.
+Again, from this analysis, it seems that sequence encoding can provide only marginal improvements in the label predictions compared to using the simple one-hot encoding of the data.
+In particular, in both scenarios, the pLM embedding does not seem to capture a functional signal that generalizes beyond the RBM and the one-hot encoding of the sequences.